ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 ## Villager Interaction

 Players interact with BD Villagers by right-clicking on them, which opens their trading interface.
 Special villagers like the Market Owner will also provide access to GUI menus for additional management functions.

+## Villager Behavior and Movement

+BD Villagers follow specific movement and behavior rules:

+- **Natural BD Dealer**:
+  - Behaves like regular villagers
+  - Can walk freely around their village
+  - Can be killed, though this is discouraged as they provide valuable trades

+- **Market Owner**:
+  - Limited to walking within the market boundary only
+  - Cannot be moved with boats, minecarts, or any other transportation method
+  - Cannot be killed by any means

+- **Market Dealer**:
+  - Limited to walking within the market boundary only
+  - Cannot be moved with boats, minecarts, or any other transportation method
+  - Cannot be killed by any means

+- **Collector**:
+  - Limited to walking within the market boundary only
+  - Cannot be moved with boats, minecarts, or any other transportation method
+  - Can be killed, but this will not destroy the collector house token or the market itself
+  - If killed, the BD token used to create the collector house is not returned

+## Villager Trading Rates

+Collector villagers operate with dynamic trade rates:

+- Base rates are determined by market level
+- Rates may increase based on market activity and demand
+- All rates reset to default values automatically every 24 real-world days
+- Market founder rebirth level provides additional bonuses to trade rates
+- Donor players receive 10% better prices than regular players with the same rank

 ### Trading With Villagers